 - Export documents and the index values as a csv file.
 These can then be entered into another chosen document management system

-- Searchable Disk Module allows documents to be exported to media such a CD, memory stick or zip folder and password protected.
-File Stream search and viewer functionality allows for documents to be viewed, even if the application to open the file does not exist.
+- Searchable Disk Module allows documents to be exported to media such a CD, memory stick or zip folder and be password protected.
+File Stream search and view functionality allows documents to be viewed, even if the application to open the file does not exist.

 Data Protection must be “Designed In” and a PIA (Privacy Impact Assessment) made.
 Privacy against unlawful access is especially important for Payroll and Customer information.

 File Stream - Has Data Protection designed in:

 - Passwords are required to enter the system

 - Only chosen users can access documents in particular data bases (Filestream OfficioDM Pro).

 - A full RBAC (Role Base Access Control) system operates in the enterprise version of File Stream ensuring precise control of document access and product functionality.